hazelcast/hazelcast-python-client/docs/configuration.rst

 Hazelcast Cloud Configuration
 -----------------------------
-Hazelcast client can be configured to connect a cluster running on the Hazelcast.Cloud using :class:`~hazelcast.config.network_config.ClientCloudConfig`.
-Please note that, in order for :class:`~hazelcast.config.network_config.ClientCloudConfig` to work, SSL/TLS should be enabled using :class:`~hazelcast.config.network_config.SSLConfig` and a cafile should be set.
+Hazelcast client can be configured to connect a cluster running on the Hazelcast.Cloud using :class:`~hazelcast.config.ClientCloudConfig`.
+Please note that, in order for :class:`~hazelcast.config.ClientCloudConfig` to work, SSL/TLS should be enabled using :class:`~hazelcast.config.SSLConfig` and a cafile should be set.
-You should also specify the group name and password of your cluster using :class:`hazelcast.config.group_config`.
+You should also specify the group name and password of your cluster using :class:`~hazelcast.config.GroupConfig`.

 .. code-block:: python